Camp Geiger provides an extraordinary number

 Last year we served over 1812 boys and over 2400 campers in six weeks.
 Who knows what this summer will bring.
-One thing we do know, there will be a lot of Scouts looking for a great camping experience and it the staffs responsibility to make sure that it happens.
+One thing we do know, there will be a lot of Scouts looking for a great camping experience and it is the staff's responsibility to make sure that it happens.

 What makes Geiger great?
-Is it the Mic-O-Say, Outdoor Skills, Aquatics, the new shooting sports areas, or the new COPE tower?
+Is it Mic-O-Say, Outdoor Skills, Aquatics, the shooting sports areas, or the COPE tower?
 Is it the food, clean dining hall, or outstanding trading post?
 Many other camps have facilities that are as good.
 All have programs to keeps scouts excited.
 The difference is the staff.
 Each member of the staff is very important and the quality of the Geiger Staff is what makes scouts and their leaders want to return.
 As Leaders you understand how important it is to have an interesting and exciting program for each boy that attends camp.
 We also need your help in making each session a success.
-We would like to welcome each of you to Geiger's 2012 camping center.
+We would like to welcome each of you to Geiger's 2014 camping center.
 Please have fun and let us know how we have served you and your scouts.

 Baden Powell said, "Scouting is a game with a purpose."
 Well, let the games begin.
-Remember we are here to serve the boys and have some fun while doing it if we help one another this will be a great summer!
+Remember we are here to serve the boys and have some fun while doing it.
+If we help one another this will be a great summer!

 Yours in Scouting